opensim-org/opensim-core/DevelopmentProposals/componentConnectInterface/componentConnectInterface.md

 // Alternative designs (mutually exclusive). reporter->connect("inputs", output, "height");  //of the form [register] = [expression] reporter->connect(output, "inputs", "height");  //mirrors left-to-right signal flow diagram

-// Specific to Reporters, which have only one Input. reporter->connectToInput(output, "height");     //hides the Reporter's Input reporter->satisfyInput(output, "height");       //avoids the overloaded verb "connect" reporter->addToReport(output, "height");        //might match user psychology
+// These methods are specific to Reporters, which have only one Input.
+For
+// multi-input Components, the first argument would be the name of the Input. reporter->connectToInput(output, "height");     //hides the Reporter's Input reporter->connectInput(output, "height");       //unclear whether connecting to or from Input reporter->satisfyInput(output, "height");       //avoids the overloaded verb "connect" reporter->specifyInput(output, "height");
+reporter->setInput(output, "height");           //conflicts with existing use of "set" prefix
+                                                //  (where argument would be of type Input) reporter->addToReport(output, "height");        //might match user psychology

+// Other ideas from dev team meeting. muscle.getOutput("activation").wireTo(component.getInput("activationIn"));
+muscle.getInput("activationIn").wireFrom(component.getOutput("activation"));
 ```

 **Design 2**